EatBananas/FileCloudAPI/readme.md

 [![FileCloud Logo][filecloud_logo]][filecloud]

 FileCloud is a Dropbox-like file sharing and sync solution.
 You can run FileCloud on your own IT Infrastructure or let it be Hosted by FileCloud.
+With FileCloud you have securely access to your data from anywhere using any device.
+You can share Files by creating public or passwort protected links or share it to other users.

 ## Sample Code